mavryk-network/mavbake/readme.md

-# TEZBAKE
+# MAVBAKE

-Please see the [documentation](https://docs.tez.capital/tezbake/) for more information.
+Please see the [documentation](https://bake.mavryk.org/mavbake/) for more information.